Skip to main content

 In skeletal muscle, AR activation promotes protein synthesis and muscle hypertrophy, contributing to increased lean mass and a higher basal metabolic rate.
 This is a critical factor in glucose disposal, as muscle tissue is a primary site for glucose uptake.
 In adipose tissue, testosterone influences adipocyte differentiation and lipid metabolism.

-Optimal testosterone levels are associated with reduced visceral fat accumulation, a type of fat strongly linked to and systemic inflammation.
+Optimal testosterone levels are associated with reduced visceral fat accumulation, a type of fat strongly linked to insulin resistance and systemic inflammation.
 Testosterone also appears to modulate the expression of genes involved in fatty acid oxidation and triglyceride synthesis, thereby directly impacting lipid profiles.

 Furthermore, testosterone has been shown to directly influence pancreatic beta-cell function, potentially enhancing insulin secretion and sensitivity.
 Its role in hepatic glucose production and lipid synthesis is also under investigation, suggesting a broad regulatory influence over key metabolic organs.
 The precise mechanisms involve complex intracellular signaling cascades, including the activation of various kinases and transcription factors that regulate gene expression related to energy metabolism.